umbertopietroni/citizens-reports/README.md

 # citizens-reports

-The aim of this project is to create a system capable of two major functionality:
+The aim of this project was to create a system capable of:
- * receive and store message from italian citizen containing report about city problem
+ * receiving and storing messages from italian citizen containing report about city problem using chatbots
- * classify automatically each reports into a particular category (e.g environment, road maintenance, street lightinig, emergency) using a Naive Bayes
-  Bayes Classifier and Natural Language Processing
+ * classify automatically each reports into a particular category (e.g environment, road maintenance, street lightinig, emergency) using Naive Bayes Classifier and Natural Language Processing